Art Is Political. But What Do We Really Want From Artists In Times Of Crisis?

 In fact, Bad Bunny’s success hasn’t been hindered by his outspokenness, I think it’s added to it.
 Benito Antonio Martínez Ocasio is unapologetically himself, a proud Puerto Rican, and someone who believes in the power of art to be political and

 personal.
 “Before I say thanks to God,” Bad Bunny said in his acceptance speech for Best Música Urbana Album, “I’m gonna say ICE out… We’re not savages, we’re not animals, we’re not aliens.
 We are humans, and we are Americans.”
 And when he won Album of the Year, Bad Bunny accepted in Spanish and dedicated his award to Puerto Rico.
-At the Super Bowl, Bad Bunny displayed a sign that read, “The only thing more powerful than hate is love” and during “El Apagón,” a song which mentions the power grid issues Puerto Rico
+At the Super Bowl, Bad Bunny

+displayed a sign that read, “The only thing more powerful than hate is love” and during “El Apagón

 has struggled with since Hurricane Maria (due in large part to the inaction of the U.S. government), the set featured Bad Bunny and dancers hanging from utility poles.
 Bad Bunny also listed countries